 What is the standard authorized pharmacy board in Illinois?

 The state of Illinois uses the Illinois Department of Financial and Professional Regulation (IDFPR) to provide licensure for Pharmacy Technicians.

 How do I prepare for the exam?
 Is there a guide?

 Yes.
 You can refer to our Pharmacy Technician Certification Board (PTCB) guide to prepare for the Illinois Pharmacy Technician License Exam.

 Is the PTCB an approved exam in the state of Illinois?

 Yes.
-In the state of Illinois, both the ExCPT and PTCB exams are approved national certification exams.
+Illinois approved both ExCPT and PTCB exams for national certification.